 Home

-Stitching Girls Society held our first ever Fall Sewing Retreat with classes at Camp Burton on Vashon Island in 1985.
-Our unique, personalized, hands-on classes have been a hallmark of our organization's purpose.
-Over the years our experienced teachers have been both locally and national known sewing experts who are passionate about sharing their knowledge and love of sewing.
+Stitching Girls Society founding group held the first ever Fall Sewing Retreat with classes at Camp Burton on Vashon Island in 1985.
+Our unique, personalized, hands-on classes have been a hallmark of our organization's purpose ever since.
+Over the years our experienced teachers have been both locally and nationally known sewing experts as well as friends-teaching-friends, all of whom are passionate about sharing their knowledge and love of sewing.

 See Also About - Our Founder, Lorraine Kimmel